Active Substance: telmisartan

 Side effects with Pritor are not common.
 However, the following side effects are seen in between 1 and 10 patients in 1,000: upper-respiratory-tract infection (colds) including inflammation of the throat and sinuses, urinary-tract infection (infection of the structures that carry urine) including bladder infection, anaemia (low red-blood-cell counts), hyperkalaemia (high blood potassium levels), depression, insomnia (difficulty sleeping), syncope (fainting), vertigo (a spinning sensation), bradycardia (slow heart rate), hypotension (low blood pressure), dyspnoea (difficulty breathing), cough, abdominal pain (stomach ache), diarrhoea, dyspepsia (heartburn), flatulence (gas), vomiting, hyperhidrosis (excessive sweating), pruritus (itching), rash, myalgia (muscle pain), back pain, muscle spasms, renal impairment (reduced kidney function) including sudden kidney failure, chest pain, asthenia (weakness) and increased blood levels of creatinine (a marker of muscle breakdown).
 Hypotension may be more common in patients receiving Pritor to prevent cardiovascular problems.
 For the full list of all side effects reported with Pritor, see the package leaflet.

-Pritor must not be used in people who are hypersensitive (allergic) to telmisartan or any of the other ingredients.
-It must not be used in women who are more than three months pregnant.
+Pritor must not be used in women who are more than three months pregnant.
 Its use during the first three months of pregnancy is not recommended.
 Pritor must not be used in people who have severe liver problems or bile problems.
+In patients with type 2 diabetes or in patients with moderate or severe kidney impairment, Pritor must also not be used in combination with aliskiren-containing medicines (also used to treat essential hypertension).
+For the full list of restrictions, see the package leaflet.

 Why has Pritor been approved?